Azathothas/Stars/README.md

 - [r4ulcl/nTask](https://github.com/r4ulcl/nTask) – nTask is a distributed task management program that allows you to distribute tasks across multiple computers using API communication and WebSockets.
 It handles task requests, distributes them to available workers, and stores the results in a database or sends them to a specified URL/API.
 Integration with other APIs or scripts is also supported.
 - [rakyll/statik](https://github.com/rakyll/statik) – Embed files into a Go executable
 - [random-robbie/wayback-saver](https://github.com/random-robbie/wayback-saver) – Saves pages to Wayback machine
-- [rclone/rclone](https://github.com/rclone/rclone) – "rsync for cloud storage" - Google Drive, S3, Dropbox, Backblaze B2, One Drive, Swift, Hubic, Wasabi, Google Cloud Storage, Yandex Files
+- [rclone/rclone](https://github.com/rclone/rclone) – "rsync for cloud storage" - Google Drive, S3, Dropbox, Backblaze B2, One Drive, Swift, Hubic, Wasabi, Google Cloud Storage, Azure Blob, Azure Files, Yandex Files
 - [rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke) – Nuke a whole AWS account and delete all its resources.
 - [reconquest/orgalorg](https://github.com/reconquest/orgalorg) – Parallel SSH commands runner and file synchronization tool
 - [redhuntlabs/BucketLoot](https://github.com/redhuntlabs/BucketLoot) – BucketLoot is an automated S3-compatible bucket inspector that can help users extract assets, flag secret exposures and even search for custom keywords as well as Regular Expressions from publicly-exposed storage buckets by scanning files that store data in plain-text.